The Sourcing Brief spotlight to 218k+ subscribers

 • Tech-enabled convenience: Mobile apps integrate loyalty programs, push notifications, and real-time inventory checks, enhancing customer service and streamlining the path to purchase

-Omnichannel is no longer a trend, it’s a baseline expectation.
+Omnichannel is no longer a trend—it’s a baseline expectation.
+73% use multiple channels during their shopping journey, and omnichannel customers carry a 30% higher lifetime value than single-channel shoppers.
 Today’s leading brands are investing in integrated retail ecosystems that combine digital convenience with meaningful, in-person brand interactions.

 Emotional Pull: Nostalgia, Community, and Local Loyalty